esencano/Java-Rest-Assurred-Test-Project/Readme.md

 2- With Jenkinsfile
 On Jenkins maven plugin must be installed and configured as m1, also junit, testng report and allure report plugins should be installed
-Then it will be enough to run Jekinsfile on jenkins pipeline but TestType parameter should be given as variable and it should be a suite file name.
-Ex: smoke, regression etc.
+Then it will be enough to run Jekinsfile on jenkins pipeline.
 Three types of report have been added to Jenkins just to see different options of reports.

 ### Reports
 Under test-ouput folder, there can be seen different kind of reports.
 Allure should be installed locally to see allure reports on browser. below command should be run after installing allure.